cuongvng/AWS-S3-read-tar-files/README.md

 it is always cool to automate all things!

 In my case, as a very example,
-I have a trained `implicit.als.AlternatingLeastSquare` model save in `joblib` format, which was then compressed in `tar.gz` file on S3.
-I will load that compressed model into a Python instance of the class, without decompressing it!
+I have a trained `implicit.als.AlternatingLeastSquare` machine learning model saved in `joblib` format, which was then compressed in `tar.gz` file on S3.
+I will load that compressed file into its original Python object, without decompressing and even without downloading it!

 Hope it helps!
 If there are any problems, please feel free to create an `Issue`.